- COVID-19 Guidance

 How many young people can be involved in an activity?

-A maximum of 30 individuals (children, young people and youth workers) in any youth work interaction.
-The general approach should be to minimise the size of groups where possible.
+A maximum of 30 individuals (children, young people and youth workers) in any youth work interaction, both indoors and outdoors in Levels 0-3 and 20 in Level 4.
+The general approach should be to minimise the size of groups where possible and to take a targeted approach to face-to-face delivery in Levels 3 and 4.

 Is there a maximum number of households that can be involved in youth work activities?